-For convenient archiving of raw observation data and pipeline products a dedicated Data Archiving Unit (DAU) is available at La Silla.
-It allows the observers to write the results of their observing run on DVDs, choosing the data product they want (raw data, reduced data or both, log files).
+For convenient archiving of raw observation data and pipeline products a dedicated Data Archiving software (DAU) is available at La Silla.
+It allows the observers to write the results of their observing runs on DVDs or on their own USB disks, choosing the data product they want (raw data, reduced data or both, log files).
 Appendix B contains the instructions on how to do this.
 ESO will make available the necessary blank DVDs for "normal" observing runs (e.g. planet search, classical fibre spectroscopy) to store the raw and reduced data in visitor and service mode.

-However, due to the enormous amount of raw data produced during a typical asteroseismology run (>20Gb/night), the backup media will be a DLT tape if raw and reduced data are requested.
-In case only the pipeline products are requested they can fit in a single DVD, and the standard procedure (Appendix B) will be used to back up the data.
+However, due to the enormous amount of raw data produced during a typical asteroseismology run (>20Gb/night), the backup media will be a user's USB disk.
+In case only the pipeline products are requested they can fit in a single DVD, and the standard procedure will be used to back up the data.